awdriggs/adam-intelligence/tutorials/responsive-web/responsive-web.md

 # Responsive Web Design

 Websites are viewed on all different sizes of screens from phones to laptops to large displays.
 When making a web page we do our best to make the page look great on any size display.

 With print design, the task is easier, we know the final size when designing a poster or layout.
 With web design, we must design the page to respond to size of the screen.

-This is known as "Responsive Web Design"
+This is known as "Responsive Web Design".
 We can achieve this using only CSS.
 The html structure and content of the page doesn't change.

 There are three major CSS patterns that can use to achieve this.
 - Media Queries